mochamaddani/salestock-test-frontend/README.md

 2. Run `npm install` to install depedencies
 3. Run `npm start` to start the project
 4. Open [http://localhost:3000](http://localhost:3000) to view it in the browser
-5. Click products menu on the navbar to go to the product list page
+5. List product will show in home page

 ## TESTING